 According to the CDC, “Viral vector vaccines use a modified version of a different virus (the vector) to deliver important instructions to our cells.
 For COVID-19 viral vector vaccines, the vector (not the virus that causes COVID-19, but a different, harmless virus) will enter a cell in our body and then use the cell’s machinery to produce a harmless piece of the virus that causes COVID-19.
 This piece is known as a spike protein and it is only found on the surface of the virus that causes COVID-19.”

 How do we know a vaccine is safe?

-Before a vaccine can become available for use by the American public, the FDA must approve it first, following a series of successful stages of development.
+Before a vaccine can become available for use by the American public, the FDA must first approve it, following a series of successful development stages.
 The FDA and CDC then monitor the safety of the vaccine once it is in use.
-The FDA’s Center for Biologics Evaluation and Research External regulates vaccines in the United States.
+The FDA’s Center for Biologics Evaluation and Research (CBER) regulates vaccines in the United States.

 How are vaccines usually developed?